Crested Butte Skiing & Snowboarding

 Crested Butte is a top adventure destination in Colorado, earning one of our top spots for mountain destinations that visitors can enjoy all year long.
 The mountain’s 1547 acres of skiable terrain reveals some of Colorado’s steepest ski lines for downhill skiing and snowboarding in winter.
 Pow days are punctuated by an average snow dump of 234 inches a year.

 Nicknamed Colorado’s last great ski town, Crested Butte’s remote location adds to its intrigue.
-There’s a number of things that will draw you to Crested Butte – the towering Mt.
-Crested Butte, the quaint Victorian town nestled in it’s shadow, and the breathtaking mountains that surround the valley.
+There’s a number of things that will draw you to Crested Butte’s towering Mt.
+Crested Butte, the quaint Victorian town nestled in its shadow, and the breathtaking mountains that surround the valley.
 Add in the diverse and expansive terrain at Crested Butte Mountain Resort, and you will agree that Crested Butte is the perfect destination for your next ski trip.

-Crested Butte attracts advanced skiers willing to put their skiing skills to the test with it’s advanced inbounds terrain.
-Beginners will also enjoy skiing or snowboarding at Crested Butte – the front of the mountain are uncrowded trails that are perfect for beginner skiing.
-For intermediate and expert skiers, the resort features tons of more advanced terrain off the Paradise and East River Express Lifts, The North Face Lift, Gold Link Lift, and Teocali Bowl.
+Crested Butte attracts advanced skiers willing to put their skiing skills to the test with its advanced inbounds terrain.
+Beginners will also enjoy skiing or snowboarding at Crested Butte’s the front of the mountain are uncrowded trails that are perfect for beginner skiing.
+For intermediate and expert skiers, the resort features tons of more advanced terrain off the Paradise and East River Express Lifts, The North Face Lift, Gold Link Lift, and Teocalli Bowl.

-A trip to Crested Butte also won’t break the bank – lift tickets and accommodation are some of the most affordable in Colorado!
+A trip to Crested Butte also won break the bank lift tickets and accommodation are some of the most affordable in Colorado!

 TripOutside features the best local ski and snowboard rental shops in Crested Butte, Colorado – compare prices and book online for your next outdoor adventure!
 Book your ski or snowboard gear online easily, and pick it up slopeside!